Models of Jacobians of curves: The saturation of in

 The exact sequence \ref{exseq} restricts to an exact sequence

 We apply the exact functor $\frak s_*$ to find an exact sequence in $\shSchet{S}$

-\begin{remark} The strict saturated Jacobian has the following modular interpretation: it is the sheafification of the presheaf of abelian groups on $\Schet{\ul S}$ whose $T$-sections are the isomorphism classes of log line bundles $L$ of degree zero on $X\times_S sT$ such that some positive power of $L$ is a line bundle. \end{remark}
+\begin{remark} The strict saturated Jacobian has the following modular interpretation: it is the sheafification of the presheaf of abelian groups on $\Schet{\ul S}$ whose $T$-sections are the isomorphism classes of log line bundles $L$ of degree zero on $X\times_S sT$ such that some positive power of $L$ is a line bundle.
+This line of thought is pursued further in \cite{Holmes2022Logarithmic-mod}. \end{remark}

 \begin{lemma} The inclusion $\sTPic^{tor}_{X/S}\to \sTPic^0_{X/S}$ is an open immersion; in particular $\sTPic^{tor}_{X/S}$ is representable by a quasi-separated $\ul S$-\'etale group algebraic space.
 Moreover $\sTPic^{tor}_{X/S}$ is quasi-finite over $\ul S$. \end{lemma} \begin{proof} Denoting by $\sTPic[n]_{X/S}$ the subsheaf of $n$-torsion elements, for the first part of the statement it suffices to show that for every $n\in \ZZ$ the map $j\colon \sTPic[n]_{X/S}\to \sTPic^0_{X/S}$ is an open immersion.
 We have a pullback square